FOCUS-Biotech firms target weight-loss drugs without Wegovy's side-effects

 Another U.S. biotech taking a different approach that has proven in early trials to achieve weight loss without nausea is Glyscend Therapeutics, born out of a lab at Johns Hopkins University in Baltimore, Maryland.

 The company in May published preliminary data from a Phase IIa trial showing the effective weight loss; the data also indicated the drug was "well-tolerated".
-Glyscend's chief scientific officer Mark Fineman said in an interview that the trials showed "only mild nausea and gastrointestinal side effects that are short-lived" and disappeared within a day.
+Glyscend's Chief Development Officer Mark Fineman said in an interview that the trials showed "only mild nausea and gastrointestinal side effects that are short-lived" and disappeared within a day.

 "We have a lot of options from a financing and partnering perspective, which did not exist even a few years back," CEO Ashish Nimgaonkar said in the same interview.